bitpay/bitcore-channel/docs/channel.md

 ---
 # Payment Channels

-A library for building payment channel smart contracts.
+Bitcore includes classes necessary to handle payment channel smart contracts.
+The approach taken is networking-agnostic, so this library can be used at any layer.

 ## Installation